Division Two League, Ghana: League structure

 The league is divided into regional zones with a zone in each of the ten regions of the country.
 Each zone is further divided into two groups to further reduce the distance between the participating teams in a zone.
+Winners from each zone within the regions play a middle league.
+Some play sub-middle league in order to qualify for the National Division One League.